-Footwear plays a large role in the development of foot and toe problems such as bunions, calluses, corns, hammer, claw and mallet toes.
-Shoes that don’t fit properly make these conditions worse and more painful.
-But wearing the right shoes may help keep foot problems from becoming worse.
+Footwear plays a large role in the development of foot & toe problems such as bunios, callus, corns, hammer & clawed toes.
+Shoes that do not fit properly make these conditions worse & more painful.
+But wearing the right shoes may help you.
+Come to SOLE THERAPY as we sell shoes that are podiatry approved, fashionable & comfortable.
+We can recommend the perfect shoe for your foot type

 A comfortable, well-fitted shoe offers you the best chance of: